-Batangtoru, 13 September 2022 – PT Agincourt Resources (PTAR), the operator of Martabe Gold Mine, again held a series of Free Cataract Examination and Surgery “Open Your Eyes To See the Beauty of the World”
+Batangtoru, 13 September 2022 – PT Agincourt Resources (PTAR), the operator of Martabe Gold Mine, again held a series of Free Cataract Examination and Surgery “Open Your Eyes to See the Beauty of the World” for underprivileged community in South Tapanuli and Medan, North Sumatra, September to November 2022.
+This series was opened withThe Eye Health and Cataract Information Week in Sopo Daganak, Batangtoru, attended by around 200 people from various elements of community, such as Forkopimcam (District Leadership Communication Forum), village heads, health workers, and posyandu cadres.

-Rahmat Lubis, PTAR General Manager Operations, said that Cataract Information Week is an effective anticipatory step to mitigate the fear of blindness due to cataracts, as people learn to share cataract knowledge and information with the residents, acquaintances, families, neighbors.
+PTAR General Manager Operations, Rahmat Lubis, said that the Event of Cataract Information Week is believed to be an effective anticipatory step to mitigate blindness due to cataracts.
+It is hoped that the representatives from each region who attended the event can share the knowledge and information with the residents, acquaintances, families, neighbors to be able to take part in this very beneficialactivity.

-This year for the surgery, PTAR expanded cooperation with Mencirim Tujuh Tujuh Eye Hospital in Medan, which has 17 years of experience in performing cataract surgery, with cataract surgery in South Tapanuli at Bhayangkara Hospital in Batangtoru District.
+This year, PTAR cooperates with Mencirim Tujuh Tujuh Eye Hospital in Medan, which has 17 years of experience in performing cataract surgery.